TeamWertarbyte/crypto-trading-bot/README.md

 BITTREX_API_KEY=YOUR_BITTREX_API_KEY
 BITTREX_API_SECRET=YOUR_BITTREX_API_SECRET
 ```
+otherwise see the provided `.env.template` file.

-If no keys were found you'll get the error message `No BITTREX_API_KEY and or BITTREX_API_SECRET found.
+If no keys were found you'll get an error message `No BITTREX_API_KEY and or BITTREX_API_SECRET found.
 Check your environment variables`

 ### Adapt the config
 Change the configuration parameters to your liking `./modules/configuration/index.ts`